-There’s an argument to be made that the $199 Nintendo Switch Lite is the best dedicated handheld ever made.
+The stripped-down Nintendo Switch Lite might actually be a better product than the original convertible console.
 It’s compact, comfortable and adorable.
 It lasts fairly long on the road.
 And it has access to what’s already one of the best game libraries of all time, complete with essentials like Animal Crossing: New Horizons, The Legend of Zelda: Breath of the Wild and Super Smash Bros.
 Ultimate as well as tons of third-party ports, indie games and retro titles.

 If you want access to the best Nintendo Switch games and don’t mind being limited to handheld mode, the Switch Lite is a no-brainer.
 But some of the magic of the standard $299 Switch gets sacrificed in favor of the Lite’s smaller size, and a few physical drawbacks mean that folks with bigger hands should try before they buy.